 2.2.
 Study setting and sites

 The study was carried out in five sentinel sites, which were selected according to their level of malaria endemicity.
 The Centre "Hospitalier Régional de l’Estuaire Melen" (CHREM) is an urban healthcare facility located in Libreville, in the Estuaire province (0.4220° N, 9.4910° E), situated approximately 11 km from the centre of Libreville.
 The "Centre de Santé de Mouanda" (CSM) is situated in a rural mining area in Haut-Ogooué Province (1.5667° S, 13.2640° E), approximately 950 km from Libreville.
 The "Centre Hospitalier Régional d’Oyem" (CHRO), located in Woleu-Ntem Province (1.6167° N, 11.5833° E), is in a semi-urban area, around 470 km from Libreville.
 The "Centre Hospitalier Régional de Mouila" (CHRM) is situated in a rural area corresponding to a small town in Ngounié Province (1.8510° S, 11.0300° E), approximately 550 km from Libreville.
 Finally, the "Hôpital Départemental de Bitam" (HDB) is located in the northern part of the country, in the Woleu-Ntem province (2.0710° N, 11.4910° E) and represents a rural border setting approximately 650 km from Libreville.
 The distances between the study sites ranged from 470 to 950 km, providing coverage of diverse geographical profiles and epidemiological contexts, including urban, semi-urban, and rural settings.
-This distribution ensured broad national representativeness of malaria surveillance in Gabon.
+This distribution ensured broad national representativeness of malaria surveillance in Gabon (Figure 1)

-Map 1: Mapping of malaria sentinel sites in Gabon
+Figure 1: : Map of malaria sentinel sites in Gabon.
+Source???

 2.3.
 Study population